 - Fry: Heat ½ tablespoon of oil in a frying pan over medium heat.
 Fill an ice cream scoop with the mixture and drop into the pan.
 Flatten slightly with a fork/spatula.
 Fry for 2-3 minutes on each side.

 Finger foods always seem to be a winner with kids and these are no different.
 You can serve them with a dip of choice or as part of a lunch or main meal.
 If your kids don't mind cold food then you could also pop a couple of these into a lunch box the next day.

-Place the carrots and zucchini on a clean cloth and squeeze as much water out of them.
+- Place the grated carrots and zucchini on a clean cloth and squeeze as much water out of them.
 Place in a mixing bowl.

-In a large frying pan, heat oil on medium low heat.
+- In a large frying pan, heat ½ tablespoon of the oil on medium low heat.
 Fill up an ice cream scoop with the mixture and drop into the pan.
-Flatten slightly with a fork.
-Fry for about 3 to 4 minutes on each side.
+Flatten slightly with a fork / spatula.
+Fry for about 2 to 3 minutes on each side.